 - 5 of the 12 April tornados on record were F4/F5.

 - Most tornados form between mid-afternoon and early evening.

 - 5 tornados are recorded to have happened in one day.

 - 2 or more tornados have hit Oklahoma City 26 times on the same day.

 - A motel was destroyed in Oklahoma and the sign was found in Arkansas.

-Keep your family safe and look into our above ground concrete storm shelters for Oklahoma.
+Keep your family safe and look into our above ground safe rooms for Oklahoma.
 They provide superior safety from even the most destructive winds.
 Order your tornado shelter today!